 Transfer the batter to the fridge for at least 30 minutes for the mixture to set before baking.

 You will need a non-stick frying pan or a skillet.
 I am using silicone pancakes moulds (bought from TradeMe) as it saves me time and I love the consistency it provides to the final product.
 You just need a little oil, like sunflower or olive to prevent the batter from sticking to the moulds (just lightly drizzle the mould before pouring your batter).

 Fry on a very low heat until you see the bubbles on the top surface of the pikelet.

 Flip over.
 Fry for another 30 seconds or so to ensure your pikelets are cooked through.

 Transfer in an airtight container and store in the fridge for up to 5 days.
 You can also freeze it in an airtight container or silicone zip lock bag.
-I have been using Haaaka silicone reusable bags for quite a while and absolutely love it: saves time and money on a long run, plus its environmentally-friendly.

 Before serving garnish with your favourite toppings.

 Sign up for our newsletter to receive yummy recipes directly into your mailbox.
 Don't feel like cooking?
 Then, check our SHOP instead!